suit-wg/suit-report/draft-ietf-suit-report.md

 Therefore, if a Remote Attestation format that conveys Attestation Evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), contains a SUIT\_Report, then it MUST also include an integrity measurement of the Manifest Processor, the Report Generator and any bootloader or OS environment that ran before or during the execution of both.

-If Reference Values (RFC9334, Section 8.3) required by the Verifier are delivered in a SUIT\_Envelope, this codifies the delivery of appraisal information to the Verifier:
+If Reference Values ({{Section 8.3 of RFC9334}}) required by the Verifier are delivered in a SUIT\_Envelope, this codifies the delivery of appraisal information to the Verifier:

 * The Firmware Distributor:
     * sends the SUIT\_Envelope to the Verifier without payload or text, but with Reference Values